Differences between Genesis Chapter 1 and Chapter 2 creation.

 The sixth day man (chapter one) was given dominion over the fowl of the air and the fish of the sea.
 There were only hunters and fishers.

-And so here on the eighth day, following God's day of rest (Sabbath), God says that He has "no man to till the ground".
+And so here on a later day, I call it the eighth day only because it happen after God's day of rest, (Sabbath), God says that He has "no man to till the ground".
 It is significant that eight, in Biblical numerics, means "new beginnings", because God is about to form a new man for a very, very special purpose.

 The Hebrew word for "formed" in chapter two is yatsar, meaning to "mold" or "form" as a potter.
 It is not the same word as "created" in Gen. 1:26, which is bara.